 The Car You Drive

-Insurance companies charge more for insurance on cars that are relatively expensive to replace and repair, or prone to damage and theft.
+Insurance companies charge more for insurance on vehicles that are relatively expensive to replace and repair, or prone to damage and theft.
 Some companies charge extra for, or refuse to insure, high-performance cars because their owners may be less responsible than other drivers.

 Dual-Policy Discounts

 Some companies love to tout the big discounts you’ll get by signing on with them to insure both your cars and home.
 Some knock off five percent, 10 percent, or even more from either the auto rate or the homeowners rate; some knock off a percentage from both.
-But keep in mind that dual-policy discounts usually are offered by companies that charge high prices for coverage.
+But keep in mind that dual-policy discounts are usually offered by companies that charge high prices for coverage.
 A 15 percent dual-policy discount isn’t really much of a discount if it’s offered by a company that charges twice as much as its competitors.